9 St. Augustine Sites Where History and Culture Collide

 Mission of Nombre de Dios dates back to St. Augustine’s original settlement in 1565.
-It was here that Pedro Menéndez de Avilés landed on this site and claimed it for Spain and the Church.
-Today, the church and grounds serve as a place for people to worship and learn.
+It was here when Pedro Menéndez de Avilés landed on this site and claimed it for Spain and the Church.
+Today, the mission and grounds serve as a place for people to worship and learn.

 Take a walking tour and see a church, statues, plaques, and artifacts that showcase the area’s historical significance.
 The grounds have exhibits located throughout as well as an indoor museum.
-Don’t forget to take pictures and stop by the Great Cross, a 208-foot cross that stands over the Matanzas River.
+Don’t forget to stop by the Great Cross, a 208-foot cross that stands over Matanzas River.
 After exploring the grounds, attend Mass, which is held at noon on Monday through Saturday.

 Dating back to the late 1800s, St. Augustine Lighthouse and Maritime Museum offers a glimpse into Spanish-American history.
 This top among St. Augustine sites welcomes nearly 250,000 people a year to tour interactive exhibits and see artifacts.
 While visiting, head to the 1876 Keepers’ House, play in the shipyard, learn about wooden boat building, and go on a scavenger hunt.

-In addition to these general admission activities, guests can also book a nighttime ghost tour.
-These weekend-only tours last around 2 hours, and investigators can rent Electromagnet field readers onsite.
+In addition to general admission activities, guests also book a nighttime ghost tours.
+These weekend-only tours last around two hours, and investigators can rent Electromagnet field readers.
 Admission prices to the lighthouse and museum vary depending on activities.

 Fort Matanzas National Monument

-Those who want to immerse in culture should explore the entire historic district, also known as Old City.
-The area houses many historical attractions in St. Augustine, as well as modern attractions, museums and shopping, all within miles of the beach.
-Once the sun sets, catch a show at St. Augustine Amphitheater, attend a festival or browse local art during the First Friday Art Walk held monthly.
+Those who want to immerse in culture should explore the historic district, also known as Old City.
+The area houses many historical St. Augustine sites, as well as modern attractions, museums and shopping.
+Once the sun sets, catch a show at St. Augustine Amphitheater, attend a festival or browse local art during First Friday Art Walk held monthly.

 While walking the streets, pop into restaurants and retailers for food and gifts.
-Old City houses several antique shops — which may take up an entire weekend.
-Other shops sell apparel, jewelry, collectibles, books, music and more.
+Old City houses antique shops — which may take up an entire weekend.
+Other shops sell apparel, jewelry, collectibles, books, music and souvenirs.